Politics of Bangladesh: August–November 1975: Khondaker Mostaq Ahmad

-1975-1981: Ziaur Rahman
+1975–1981: Ziaur Rahman

-Following Khondaker Mostaq Ahmad's removal and assassination of Brigadier General Khaled Musharaf by a segment of army personnel in 1975, a very short lived revolution resulted in the emergence of arrested deputy Army Chief of Staff Major General Ziaur Rahman ("Zia"), who managed to take the lead and bring the whole nation out of a political quagmire.
+Following Khondaker Mostaq Ahmad's removal and assassination of Brigadier General Khaled Musharaf by a segment of army personnel in 1975, a very short lived revolution resulted in the emergence of arrested deputy Army Chief of Staff Major General Ziaur Rahman, who managed to take the lead and bring the whole nation out of a political quagmire.
 His first action was to communicate to the people through radio and television and bring order and calm to the nation.
 He pledged full support to the civilian government headed by President Chief Justice Sayem.
 Acting at Zia's behest, Sayem dissolved Parliament, and instituted state of emergency under martial law.
 Zia brought an end to the turbulence within the army.
-In 1976 Colonel Abu Taher was tried for treason and executed.
+In 1976, Colonel Abu Taher was tried for treason and executed.
 Fresh elections were to be in 1977 under a multi party democracy with full freedom of the press.

 Acting behind the scenes of the Martial Law Administration (MLA), Zia sought to invigorate government policy and administration.
 Lifting the ban on political parties from Mujib's one party BAKSAL rule, he sought to revitalize the demoralized bureaucracy, to begin new economic development programs, infrastructure buildup, a free press and to emphasize family planning.
 In November 1976, Zia became Chief Martial Law Administrator (CMLA) and assumed the presidency upon Sayem's retirement 5 months later, on 21 April 1977.